pkainulainen/spring-social-examples/sign-in/spring-mvc-normal/README.md

 Running Tests
 ================

-- You can run unit tests by using this command: mvn test -P dev
+1. You can run unit tests by using this command at the command prompt:

+    mvn test -P dev